ridercoach/ridercoach.github.io/_projects/c_plasticc.md

 ![](/images/plasticc-615-plots.png)

-Unfortunately, this analysis is time-consuming, and there are not enough days left in the competition to perform it for all 3.5 million objects in the test set (at least not using the Kaggle environment.)
-Also, not all classes of objects in the study are this well-behaved.
+Unfortunately, this processing is time-consuming, and by this point in my investigation there were not enough days left in the competition to perform it for all 3.5 million objects in the test set (at least not using the Kaggle environment.)
+Also, there was reason to expect that for some classes of objects this technique would not provide much leverage.

-My ideas for the remaining time are: (a) try to be more clever in my preprocessing for the LSTM approach, and (b) perhaps try using Amazon Sagemaker, which would probably provide more compute power than is available in the Kaggle environment.
+I thought about trying to be more clever in my preprocessing for the LSTM approach, or perhaps using Amazon Sagemaker, but the contest closed before I made any significant further progress.